gablaxian/gablaxian_jekyll/_posts/2013-01-26-the-case-of-the-linux-box-and-nginx.md

 ---
 layout: template
+title: The Case of the Linux Box and nginx
 ---

-# The Case of the Linux Box and nginx

 Following on from the last post which laid the landscape covering the whys, we now get on to the hows.